Baked eggs in spiced tomatoes

 - When the tomatoes are hot, stir in the spinach to wilt.

-- Tip into an ovenproof dish, create four little wells, and crack an egg into each.
+- Tip into a metal ovenproof dish, create four little wells, and crack an egg into each.

 - Bake in the oven for 12-15 minutes until the eggs are cooked.
 Sprinkle with smoked paprika and pepper to serve.

 Cooking time will be longer if using a ceramic dish.

 Delicious with a toasted wedge of sourdough, breakfast muffin, or slice of seeded toast.

 Only use the white to light green part of the spring onion.

 You will not get a runny yolk when baking eggs in the oven.